-A computerized tomography (CT) coronary angiogram is an imaging test that looks at the arteries that supply blood to your heart.
-It might be used to diagnose the cause of chest pain or other symptoms.
+A computerized tomography (CT) coronary angiogram is an imaging test that looks at the arteries that supply blood to the heart.
+A CT coronary angiogram uses a powerful X-ray machine to produce images of the heart and its blood vessels.
+The test is used to diagnose a variety of heart conditions.

 Why it's done

 A CT coronary angiogram is mainly used to check for narrowed or blocked arteries in the heart (coronary artery disease).
 However, it can check for other heart conditions.

 A CT coronary angiogram differs from a standard coronary angiogram.
 The traditional procedure (non-CT angiogram) uses a flexible tube (catheter) threaded through the groin or arm to the heart or coronary arteries.
 For those with known coronary artery disease, the traditional approach can also be used as treatment.